adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/page/v2/page/README.md

 media
 20. `./cq:contextHubPath` - defines the Context Path configuration used by this page.
 21. `./cq:contextHubSegmentsPath` - defines the Context Path Segments Path.
-22. `./mainContentSelector` - defines selector for main content element of the page to be used by accessibility feature "skip to main content".
+22. `./mainContentSelector` - defines the selector for the main content element of the page (used by the "skip to main content" accessibility feature).

 ## Web Resources Client Library
 A web resources client library can be defined at the template level (see `./appResourcesClientlib` component policy configuration).